davidkreitmeir/synthReturn/README.md

 If you end up using this package, please cite the package and our paper:

+* Kreitmeir, D., and Düben, C. (2025). synthReturn.
+R Package Version 1.0.0.

-* Kreitmeir, D. H., Lane, N., and Raschky, P. A. (2025).
+* Kreitmeir, D., Lane, N., and Raschky, P. A. (2025).
 The value of names - Civil society, information, and governing multinationals., *conditionally accepted at Journal of the European Economic Association*.

 ## Installation